gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    with large user messages and their reassembly and processing.
 Making it the ULP responsible for handling any resource contention related to large user messages.

+   It is mandated that DTLS supports the maximum record size of 2<sup>14</sup> bytes.
+   DTLS/SCTP MAY exploit maximum DTLS record size less than  2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to {{RFC8449}}.
+The negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.

 ## Replay Protection